Movement Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The concept of movement disorders following trauma to the central and peripheral nervous systems has been widely accepted.
-It has both medical and legal implications to clinicians and their patients.
-The authors of this clinical article review and provide updates on the pathogenesis, diagnosis, and management of posttraumatic movement disorders.
+The concept that movement disorders may develop following trauma to the central and peripheral nervous systems has been widely accepted.
+It has both medical and legal implications for clinicians and their patients.
+The author of this clinical article review and provides updates on the pathogenesis, diagnosis, and management of posttraumatic movement disorders.

 • Movement disorders can occur following central and peripheral nervous system trauma. | |